jepiv/eth_sol_site/README.md

 //For all viewers

+Screenshot of the website (in case it's down, and I can't get back to you in time): https://i.imgur.com/mBFTKaE.png

 This is the backup github repo for my ethereum site.

 Please note that the code in this repo is non-functional.
 It is missing all libraries needed to achieve functionality.
 If you would like to see